zagui440s/personalCP/8FullStackApp/day2/deployment.md

 # Install JavaScript dependencies (from package.json)
 npm install

-# Build the project using npm (assuming a build script is defined in package.json)
+# Build the project using npm
 npm run build
 ```

-## 5. Getting Nginx to serve our React Application
+## 6. Getting Nginx to serve our React Application

 Our Vite development server works fine for local development but when it comes to production it seems to struggle in rendering the correct information in a secure, and scalable manner.
 Instead we want to utilize a `proxy server` named `Nginx` to handle all http traffic that comes through our Ec2 Instance.